david-Ken/GildedRose-Java-Kata/README.md

 # My Java Refactoring
 This project use local instance of sonarqube and gradle plugin.
-Note : my instance of sonarqube will no be included in this repository. you can get  lastest version  [here](https://www.sonarqube.org/downloads/)
+Note : my instance of sonarqube will not be included in this repository. you can get  lastest version  [here](https://www.sonarqube.org/downloads/)

 ### Sonarqube